 Dr. Gerald Probe School is an exceptional learning community which includes dedicated and talented staff, an active parent community and outstanding students.
 At the heart of our school is an unwavering commitment to student excellence.
 The 4 C's (Care, Creativity, Cooperation, and Courage) along with a focus on leadership skills provides a school-wide foundation to develop the whole-person and prepare students to become life-ready leaders in the 21st Century.
-This year, students will be challenged to become powerful thinkers and learners.
+Each year we seek to challenge our students to become powerful thinkers and learners.